Bank certificates of deposit vs. brokered CDs

 Deciding whether to go with a certificate of deposit offered by a bank or a brokerage sounds like it might be a no-brainer.
 Just pick the one with the best rate, right?

 Before choosing, though, you should know the risks and rewards of buying and holding either type of CD.
 There are some big differences that can ding returns.

 Brokered CDs do offer diversification among banks in different states.
-That makes it easier to ladder CDs, which is investing in several CDs with staggered maturities, says Herb Hopwood, president of Hopwood Financial Services in Great Falls, Virginia.
+That makes it easier to ladder CDs, which is investing in several CDs with staggered maturities.

-Here’s another benefit of brokered CDs: Hopwood says when people buy lots of different CDs, they may forget when they’re scheduled to mature.
+Another benefit of brokered CDs: When people buy lots of different CDs, they may forget when they’re scheduled to mature.
 Brokered CD purchases are usually listed on a brokerage statement, notifying you when maturity dates are approaching.

 Given these wrinkles, the key to buying a CD is knowing what you’re buying.
 Here are some questions that can get you started:

 Also, a broker may unknowingly put your money into a CD at a bank where you already have deposits.
-Then, you may unknowingly wind up with a deposit that exceeds the $250,000 FDIC limit, warns the Securities and Exchange Commission.
+Then, you may unknowingly wind up with a deposit that exceeds the $250,000 FDIC limit.

-On the flip side, local institutions that issue bank CDs are easier to vet and to follow.
-“But with a CD from a bank in Utah, you may not know it failed until it’s actually closed,” Laura says.
+On the other side, local institutions that issue bank CDs are easier to vet and follow.